srid/nixos-unified/doc/src/activate.md

 ## Remote Activation {#remote}

-You can use `nixos-unified` as a lightweight alternative to the various deployment tools such as `deploy-rs` and `colmena`.
+`nixos-unified` acts as a lightweight alternative to the various deployment tools such as `deploy-rs` and `colmena`.
 The `.#activate` app takes the hostname as an argument.
 If you set the `nixos-unified.sshTarget` option in your NixOS or nix-darwin configuration, it will run activation over the SSH connection.

 Add the following to your configuration -- `nixosConfigurations.myhost` or `darwinConfigurations.myhost` (depending on the platform):